Insights & Resources

 Ontario has some of the highest auto insurance premiums in the country, averaging around $1,900 per year.
 But most drivers are leaving money on the table.
 Here are 14 real strategies we use every day to help our clients pay less — without cutting the coverage they need.

-What Should Be in Your Vehicle Emergency Kit?
-A Complete Ontario Driver's Checklist
+Vehicle Emergency Kit: A Complete Ontario Driver's Checklist

 A dead battery at minus 20.
 A flat tire on a rural highway with no cell signal.
 When a breakdown happens in Ontario, the supplies you carry in your trunk can be the difference between a minor inconvenience and a dangerous situation.
 Here is every item your vehicle emergency kit needs.